DimVerr/password_manager_cli/README.md

 4. Open the terminal in a created container in Docker app.

-5. Run the command to see detailed info and available commands
+5. Run the command to see detailed info and available commands.
 ```golang
 password_manager help
 ```